 Rachel attends All Souls Church, Langham Place, London where she is involved in supporting world mission activities and for a number of years chaired the All Souls short term mission scheme.

 Steve Holmes is a Baptist minister, an author and a speaker.
 He is senior lecturer in Theology at the University of St Andrews, where he teaches in the areas of historical and systematic theology, and also on homiletics.
 His research interests include evangelical Christianity, particularly its theological commitments, and Baptist theology, in both historical and contemporary expressions.
 Steve is also involved in a number of knowledge transfer activities, seeking to bridge the gap between the academy and the churches, particularly evangelical churches.
 He speaks regularly at Christian conferences and at ministers' meetings and leads church retreats.
 He publishes at a popular as well as an academic level, and often offers theological consultancy to Christian organisations.
-Steve is the chair of the Theology and Public Policy Advisory Commission (TAPPAC) of the Alliance.
+Steve is the chair of the Theology Advisory Group (TAG) of the Alliance.
 He has also been on the Alliance Council since September 2009.

 Chairman & Senior pastor of Love &Joy Ministries Group.
 Senior pastor Temple of Praise & Together for the Harvest steering group.
 Tani has been using arts and social projects to reach out to his community in Liverpool for more than 20 years.
 He is also one of the leaders of the Merseyfest mission festival.

 Born the son of an Anglican organist in Nigeria, Tani came to the UK in the 70s to be a chemical engineer but found his life radically changing around the time of the Toxteth riots, when he heard God calling him to start a house group.
 Managing to combine the growth of the new church with a job teaching in a Liverpool comprehensive, he has seen the organisation flourish into today's Love & Joy Ministries Group.